-Question: I’ve been putting money into a cash account each month for almost a year.
+Q. I’ve been putting money into a cash account each month for almost a year.
 I’m now ready to start investing this money – as well as my ongoing monthly contributions – in mutual funds.
 I want to capture lower prices and be able to buy more shares if the market moves lower.
 Do you have any advice on how I should make this transition from cash to mutual funds? –Ronnie Hall

-Answer: This is the point where all fine upstanding financial journalists are supposed to extol the virtues of dollar-cost averaging – that is, tell you to transition into the market gradually by moving an equal portion of your stash each month from cash to mutual funds over the course of a year or so.
+A. This is the point where all fine upstanding financial journalists are supposed to extol the virtues of dollar-cost averaging – that is, tell you to transition into the market gradually by moving an equal portion of your stash each month from cash to mutual funds over the course of a year or so.

 The supposed advantages of doing this is that you turn market volatility to your favor by automatically buying more shares when prices are low and fewer when prices are high.

 But while dollar-cost averaging has risen to the level of accepted truth in many circles, it isn’t the magic bullet it’s made out to be.
 Indeed, some of the claims are simply an illusion.

 So I’m going to break ranks here and recommend what I believe is a better strategy – namely, settle on a blend of stock and bond funds that makes sense given your risk tolerance and investing time frame, and invest it in that mix all at once.

 But before I explain why I believe my approach is better, I want to be perfectly clear.